tsgates/arch-wiki-markdown/wiki/KDE.md

 in kdelibs), so Gamin or FAM are no longer needed.
 You may want to install this kdirwatch from AUR which is a GUI frontend for kdirwatch.

-System Administration
+System administration
 ---------------------

-> Set keyboard layout in order switch language inputs
+> Set keyboard

-In order to do that, navigate to
+Navigate to:

     System Settings > Hardware > Input Devices > Keyboard

-There you may choose your keyboard model at first.
+In the first tab, you can choose your keyboard model.

-Note: It is preferable that, if you use Evdev, that means Xorg automatic configuration for keyboards, you should choose "Evdev-managed keyboard".

-In the "Layouts" tab, you choose the languages you may want to use by pressing the "Add Layout" button and therefore the variant and the language.
+In the "Layouts" tab, you can choose the languages you may want to use by pressing the "Add Layout" button and subsequently choosing the variant and the language.

 In the "Advanced" tab, you can choose the keyboard combination you want in order to change the layouts in the "Key(s) to change layout" sub-menu.

-> Terminate Xorg-server through KDE system settings
+> Terminate Xorg server through KDE system settings

-Navigate to
+Navigate to the submenu:

-       System Settings -> Input Devices -> Keyboard -> Advanced (tab) > "Key Sequence to kill the X server" submenu
+    System Settings > Input Devices > Keyboard > Advanced (tab) > "Key Sequence to kill the X server"

 and tick the checkbox.

-> Useful KCM
+> KCM

-KCM means KConfig Module.
-This modules help you to configure you system providing a interface on System Settings.
+KCM stands for KConfig Module.
+KCMs can help you configure your system by providing interfaces in System Settings.

-Configuration for look&feel of your GTK apps.
+Configuration for look and feel of GTK applications.

--   kde-gtk-config (formerly known as chakra-gtk-config).
+-   kde-gtk-config
 -   kcm-gtk
 -   kcm-qt-graphicssystem

-Configuration for the GRUB2 bootloader.
+Configuration for the GRUB bootloader.

 -   grub2-editor
--   kcm-grub2

-Configuration for Synaptics driver based touchpads.
+Configuration for Synaptics touchpads.

 -   synaptiks
 -   kcm_touchpad
+-   kcm-touchpad-git

-Configuration for UFW
+Configuration for the Uncomplicated Firewall (UFW)

 -   kcm-ufw